-- 3.3 In implementing the 100m radius policy, the Council will supplement its own information with an area survey.
+4.6 In implementing the 100m radius policy, the Council will supplement its own information with an area survey.
 This will ensure that the information is up-to-date.
 Buildings converted into self-contained flats will not be counted as HMOs unless the individual flats are occupied by 3 or more unrelated people.
-However buildings which have been converted into a mix of self-contained and not self-contained flats will be counted as HMOs. - 3.4 The exceptions to the 100m radius policy will allow larger developments of HMOs or student accommodation where they are located in mixed use areas on main through fares.
+However buildings which have been converted into a mix of self-contained and not self-contained flats will be counted as HMOs.
+For clarity, each self contained flat is counted as a dwelling unit, rather than the building in which they are contained.
+Dwelling units which are dissected by the 100m radius will be counted only if more than 50% of the building falls within the radius.

+- 4.7 The exceptions to the 100m radius policy may allow larger developments of HMOs or student accommodation where they are located in mixed use areas on main through fares.
 In these locations there is less likely to be an adverse impact on local residential amenity, provided the route between the proposal and the town centre does not pass through a residential area.
+In these circumstances, each case will be considered on its merits, taking into account the location of any other large HMO in the locality. - 4.8 For the purposes of this policy, a mixed use area is defined as an area where residential uses are not the predominant use.
+A main through fare will generally include A or B classified roads.